-I. Purpose:
+I. Purpose: Outline minimum Subrecipient Requirements for monitoring:

-This document replaces Secretary's Letter 544 dated May 27, 1999 regarding responsibilities for obtaining independent audits on grants and contracts awarded by DCF.
 It defines the responsibilities for monitoring recipients of Department funding (direct and pass-through) and expands the monitoring requirements to cover all awards of that funding.
 (See definition of award below.)
-This policy is effective beginning with fiscal years beginning December 26, 2014.
+This policy is effective beginning with fiscal years beginning December 26, 2024.